Tonbridge to Haysden Stile Free Trail

 Compare the smartest ways to get to your destination.

-This delightful route is found in the Walks for All series and is mainly flat along a tarmac path with hard surfaces around the lake.
-The walk is also very convenient for visitors taking advantage of the train.
+This route is mainly flat along a tarmac path with hard surfaces around the lake.
+The route is also very convenient for visitors taking advantage of the train.

 Leaving the motte and bailey of Tonbridge Castle behind, the path follows through light woodland.
 Small streams and picturesque ponds to open out alongside Barden Lake – a popular spot with bird and wildlife enthusiasts, as well as families throughout the year.